Upskilling courses: free and discounted online training

 Training opportunities for Queensland residents

 TAFE Queensland has partnered with the Queensland Government to offer a range of upskilling opportunities for eligible Queensland residents and businesses who have been impacted by COVID-19.
-Known as ‘isolearn courses’, these courses can either help participants learn entirely new skills for a potential career change, or to upskill to help improve employment prospects.
+Known as ‘isolearn courses’, these courses can either help participants learn entirely new skills for a potential career change or upskill to help improve employment prospects.

 Find out more about free training in Queensland